Osiris-Team/Vaadin-Desktop-App/README.md

  - Install jcef globally to save disk space.
  - Fix few seconds of blank screen on first page load.
  - Fix high memory usage.

+ **How?**

+It uses JCEF (Java Chromium Embedded Framework) to render HTML/CSS and run JavaScript on the client-side and Java/Vaadin on the server-side.
+Note that both (the client and server) are inside the shaded jar file and running on the client machine.

 ## Prerequisites